ReactExtensionManager/ReactExtensionManager/README.md

 ## Usage

+When stable is hit, REM will support using rem command from bin globally.

 At this point in time, we do not recommend making the module global and adding the script to your path as it is still in the works.
 Run the script using <pre>./node_modules/react-extension-manager/rem.sh</pre>

 To use rem, init a project with a podfile and React Native extensions using <pre>rem (./rem.sh) init</pre>